-Miami Children's Hospital is blessed with many outstanding volunteers.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is blessed with many outstanding volunteers.
 Here you can meet a few of our dedicated Pet Therapy volunteers.

 Caio Stinchi & Super Lance

 Volunteer Caio Stinchi and pet therapist Super Lance recently received the email below from a patient’s family member.
-Caio says that this email represents the reason why he and his wife, Claudia Machado volunteer at Miami Children’s Hospital.
-“These e-mails are priceless for us and also for MCH.
+Caio says that this email represents the reason why he and his wife, Claudia Machado volunteer at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+“These e-mails are priceless for us and also for NCH.
 We are really proud to participate in the Pet Therapy Program.
 As long as Super Lance is healthy, he will continue doing it,” said Caio.

 Signed a grateful patient family